delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 https://pages.github.com/

 And if you have no coding experience you can use something like Jekyll (google it)to create an easy website.
-Here's a GitHub reposotory that you can fork and change to have your own website:
+Here's a GitHub repository that you can fork and change to have your own website:

 https://github.com/jabranham/github-pages-academic-starter-kit

 If you want to pay a little, Squarespace looks pretty nifty.
 Or you can pay one of the many developers I've listed (myself included) to make your website for you.
 Or any other developer you may know.

 One of the advantages of having your own domain name is that you get an email for your domain name.
-How cool is it to email someone with the email address "pauline@paulinenarvas.com"?
+How cool is it to email someone with an email address that ends in their name?

 # Know yourself